Kenai Fjords National Park

 Although Seward serves as the gateway to Kenai Fjords National Park, the park has only a few designated trails.
 Most of the development is in the Exit Glacier Area, home to the Exit Glacier Nature Center, hiking trails, and the Exit Glacier Campground.
 The small campground is the only established campground in the park, with 12 walk-in tent-only campsites available on a first-come, first-serve basis.

-The only other development in the park are three public-use cabins along the fjords, and a wilderness lodge.
+The only other development in the park are three public use cabins along the fjords, and a wilderness lodge.
 Aialik Cabin is on a beach perfect for whale watching while Holgate Arm Cabin has a spectacular view of Holgate Glacier.
 The Willow Cabin is located near Exit Glacier and is available to rent year-round.

-The Kenai Fjords National Park Visit Center is located near the Seward Small Boat Harbor and has interactive exhibits, maps and books, and rangers who are happy to discuss the best ways to explore the park.
+The Kenai Fjords National Park Visitor Center is located near the Seward Small Boat Harbor and has interactive exhibits, maps and books, and rangers who are happy to discuss the best ways to explore the park.

 Seward is 130 miles south of Anchorage and can be reached via the Seward Highway year-round or the Alaska Railroad during the summer months.
 Many cruise ships also use Seward as a port-of-call.
 In Seward, visitors can access the park on tour boats, water taxis, air taxis, and on foot from the Exit Glacier area.